t-sanchez/ada-parliament-ML/README.md

 The second main point of view would be to establish a visualisation for how a law was voted throughout time, the different modifications it underwent, the shifts between the chambers, ...
 This is also done in the same folder.

 ### Visualization
 Using the d3.js framework, we work on visualising our Data.
 The details are in the `05-Viz` folder.
+There also is the pdf version of the poster we presented, which records the aim of each visualization.
+There are 4 main pages in the website:
+1. Network with the deputies, linking those with the most similar voting profile.
+2. Clustering of the laws by topic.
+3. Record of all the votes that a deputy took during his time at the National Council (as well as record of his votes aggregated by Session).
+4. Result of the votes of the parliamentary groups on a law and its modifications.

 ## Deliverables
 The final result will take the form of an online website presenting different interactive visualisations of the results we obtain.
-The website will mostly be developped by [this team](https://github.com/jmuth/parliament-viz.ch) (Joachim Muth, Gael Lederrey and Jonas Racine), and we will provide them with more processed data.
+This one remains local, and information on how to run it are provided in the `05-Viz` folder.

+We will also highlight another with which we worked : Joachim Muth, Gael Lederrey and Jonas Racine worked on the same data, and developped an interactive webite.
+All the information regarding them can be found [there](https://github.com/jmuth/parliament-viz.ch).

 ## Timeplan
 - **November 6th, 2016:** Start of the project -> *done*
 - **November 13th, 2016:** Data scraping and parsing of a first usable dataset -> *done*
-- **December 4th, 2016:** Extraction of the topic of the objects, determining if it is positive or not; machine learning -> *done, machine learning inconclusive*
+- **December 4th, 2016:** Extraction of the topic of the objects, determining if it is positive or not; msachine learning -> *done, machine learning inconclusive*
 - **December 18th, 2016:** Voting profile of each party/deputee -> *done*
 - **Mid-December 2016:** Checkpoint -> *done*
 - **[ADDED]** Visualisation of the voting profile of each deputee, as well as each law
 - **[ADDED]** Interactive and interesting way of visualising the connections between the member of the parliament and the laws (using some of the NLP we previously did).
 - **[ADDED]** Aggregation at a *Session* rate of the votes of one deputee, to get an overall visualisation of how he voted over time.
-- **January 23st, 2017:** Extension of the database and visualisation of the voting profile of each deputee.
+- **January 23st, 2017:** Extension of the database and visualisation of the voting profile of each deputee. -> *done*
+- **[ADDED]** Interactive table recording all the votes of each deputee, with regard to the rest of the parliament as well as his own party.
+- **[ADDED]** Interactive displaying of the votes of the parliamentary group on a given law.
+Possible to easily scroll through the different modifications that a law went through at the National Council.
-- **January 31th, 2017:** Final deadline
+- **January 31th, 2017:** Final deadline -> *FINISHED :)"